stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

   Nevertheless, as I saw Dr. Mu&ntilde;oz in that blast of cool air, I felt a repugnance which nothing in his aspect could justify.
-Only his lividly inclined complexion and coldness of touch could have afforded a physical basis for this feeling, and even these things should have been excusable considering the man&rsquo;s known invalidism.
+Only his lividly inclined complexion and coldness of touch could have afforded a physical basis for this feeling, and even these things should have been excusable considering the man's known invalidism.
 It might, too, have been the singular cold that alienated me; for such chilliness was abnormal on so hot a day, and the abnormal always excites aversion, distrust, and fear.

-  But repugnance was soon forgotten in admiration, for the strange physician&rsquo;s extreme skill at once became manifest despite the ice-coldness and shakiness of his bloodless-looking hands.
-He clearly understood my needs at a glance, and ministered to them with a master&rsquo;s deftness; the while reassuring me in a finely modulated though oddly hollow and timbreless voice that he was the bitterest of sworn enemies to death, and had sunk his fortune and lost all his friends in a lifetime of bizarre experiment devoted to its bafflement and extirpation.
+  But repugnance was soon forgotten in admiration, for the strange physician's extreme skill at once became manifest despite the ice-coldness and shakiness of his bloodless-looking hands.
+He clearly understood my needs at a glance, and ministered to them with a master's deftness; the while reassuring me in a finely modulated though oddly hollow and timbreless voice that he was the bitterest of sworn enemies to death, and had sunk his fortune and lost all his friends in a lifetime of bizarre experiment devoted to its bafflement and extirpation.
 Something